sankalpsrv/lex-liberalis/README.md

 ### Base

 This project is based on the awesome Semantra v0.1.7 which shipped with an MIT License.
-View Semantra by Dyson Freeman here - github.com/freedmand/semantra
+View Semantra by Dylan Freedman here - github.com/freedmand/semantra

 ### Example video